 Since his arrival at the New Leaf Café, Chef Debaste has developed a creative menu, inspired by and designed around locally sourced ingredients and products.
-Today’s recipe – Grilled Halibut over Local Greens with Verjus White Truffle Vinaigrette – is no exception.
-(Don’t worry – it may sound fancy, but is in reality quite easy to prepare.)
+His recipe for Grilled Halibut, served over local salad greens with a verjus white truffle vinaigrette, is no exception.

 Halibut season begins in early May in the Pacific Northwest.
 Not only is halibut a delicious fish to eat, but it provides many health benefits as well.
 A 6-ounce halibut fillet as a good source of omega-3 fatty acids, and is loaded with phosphorus, magnesium, niacin, selenium and vitamins B6 and B12.